simon-v/minipos/README.md

 If you would like to have a custom header and footer on your log pages, add the relevant HTML to the `log_header.html` and `log_footer.html` files.

 Any file placed in the data directory overrides its counterpart in the library directory.
-Any file placed in the `assets` subdirectory is made directly accessible to the web browser.
+Images and other files that you want to be directly accessible to the web browser should be placed in the `assets` subdirectory.

 __Other Notes__